 When you are confident that the pineapple upside down cake is secured on the plate, it’s going to be time to place it in the refrigerator.
 This is where it should stay until it is time to eat the cake at your dinner party or another type of special event.

 How Long Does Pineapple Upside Down Cake Stay Good?

 Pineapple upside down cake is going to be able to stay good for three days so long as you are refrigerating it properly.
 Ideally, you should make this cake only one day before your event so that it will be fresh and delicious.

 When you take the cake out of the refrigerator, you’re going to want to go ahead and eat it.
 It’s said that pineapple upside down cake will only stay good for two days when kept outside the refrigerator.

-Either way, this should give you more than enough time to eat the pineapple upside down cake.
+Either way, this should give you more than enough time to eat it.
 You just don’t want to make one of these cakes too many days in advance of a dinner party or event where you wish to serve it.

-As long as you are baking the pineapple upside down cake the day before, it’s going to be easy to keep it fresh for the event or dinner.
+As long as you are baking it the day before, it’s going to be easy to keep it fresh for the event or dinner.
 This delicious dessert is sure to be a hit, and you’ll be able to feel confident that it’s good to go.

 What About Storing the Cake in a Freezer?

 It is true that you can store a pineapple upside down cake in a freezer for a longer period of time.
 In fact, it’s possible that the cake could stay good when kept in a freezer for up to a month.